Ebiinesh/from-rtl-to-silicon-week-2/README.md

-# BabySoC Design & Tapeout Program
+#  Week 2 — BabySoC Fundamentals & Implementation

 This repository documents my week 2 tasks into dedicated folders, `Part1` and `Part2`, reflecting my journey through the design and validation of a System-on-Chip (SoC).